-“It’s human nature to want to improve one's economic and social standing—whether that’s upgrading housing, clothing or toys,” says Brad Klontz, a CFP® and financial psychologist.
+“It’s human nature to want to improve one's economic and social standing—whether that’s upgrading housing, clothing or toys,” says Brad Klontz, CFP®, a financial psychologist.
 “If it wasn’t, we would all still be living outdoors wearing animal skins.”

 "Many spending decisions are made by our unconscious brains, which equate social standing with life or death."

 The difference is that today, instead of being spurred by survival of the fittest, we’re driven by the “Keeping Up With the Joneses” effect.
 It's the need to purchase items—often beyond our means—to show we’re doing at least as well as, if not better than, our neighbors.